Table of contents

 What is social media monitoring (and analytics)?

 Social media monitoring is keyword monitoring on social media platforms to search for mentions of predefined keywords.
-We also call it social listening, as it lets you keep an eye on each social mention containing your brand name.

 What keywords are worth tracking?
 In business, they could be connected to: